Lucia Cossu, voice lutist

 Voice teacher, singing, vocal technique, Cossu’s research

-Born in 1971 italian and french, contralto and mezzosoprano soloist in opera, oratorio, chamber music, lieder.
+Born in 1971 italian and french, voice teacher, previously contralto and mezzosoprano soloist in opera, oratorio, chamber music, lieder.
 She was dedicated to an acting career: student winner of a scholarship for merit at Accademia Internazionale di Teatro in professional courses 1994/95 (while she was studying popular music with Giovanna Marini, ancient music, vocal improvisation with Antonella Talamonti) she was convinced by the last one to leave theater for the talent she showed in music.
 Her first teacher was Giannella Borelli in 1995.
 She entered the Conservatorio A. Casella in Angelo degli Innocenti class in 1997 and performed as the soloist for Conservatorio Choir and Orchestra final concert in June 1998.
 Her professional career started in 2000 and lasted in 2003 for a medical condition caused by an abdominal surgery malpractice (the surgeon was sentenced for malpractice and for causing the end of the career).
-In those three years she had yet solid recognition: she is the soloist voice in the national premier of Carlo Crivelli’s La doppia luna di Shakespeare (Jonathan Williams horn soloist), few months later Carlo Crivelli calls her to record the romanza for the credits of Michel Placido’s “Un viaggio chiamato amore” in competition at the “59° Mostra internazionale del cinema di Venezia”, she is the alto in J. S. Bach Magnificat for the “Concerto per la vita e per la pace” of Christmas 2003 worldwide broadcasted by Raitv.
+In those three years she had yet solid recognition: she is the soloist voice in the national premier of Carlo Crivelli’s La doppia luna di Shakespeare (Jonathan Williams horn soloist), few months later Carlo Crivelli calls her to record the romanza for the credits of Michel Placido’s “Un viaggio chiamato amore” in competition at the “59° Mostra internazionale del cinema di Venezia”, she is the alto in J. S. Bach Magnificat for the “Concerto per la vita e per la pace” of Christmas 2003 worldwide broadcasted by Raitv, she sings for Anna Cuocolo in Festival of Andria.
 Her collaborations have been with Carlo Crivelli, Jonathan Williams, Lorenzo Arruga, Anna Cuocolo, Sergio Rendine, Cesare Scarton, Simone Genuini, Angelo degli Innocenti, Claudio Curti Gialdino, Francesco Sorrentino, Vittorio Antonellini, Luciano Bellini, Giorgio Carnini, Anna Cuocolo, Diego Conti, Angelo Manzotti, Sergio la Stella, Toni Candeloro, Federica Carnevale.
-She sung for, among others, Teatro Marrucino, Festival Frentano, Teatro comunale dell’Aquila, Società dei concerti B. Barattelli, Orchestra sinfonica abruzzese, Festival internazionale di Andria, Festival di Anagni, Corso per organista e maestro di cappella_l’Aquila, Concerto per la Vita e per la Pace 2003 (worlwide broadcasted by Rai3 and Rai International), Auditorium YMCA Jerusalem, Teatro Vascello Roma, Teatro dell’Unione Viterbo.
+She sung for, among others, Teatro Marrucino, Festival Frentano, Teatro comunale dell’Aquila, Società dei concerti B. Barattelli, Orchestra sinfonica abruzzese, Festival di Anagni, Corso per organista e maestro di cappella_l’Aquila, Concerto per la Vita e per la Pace 2003 (worlwide broadcasted by Rai3 and Rai International), Auditorium YMCA Jerusalem, Teatro Vascello Roma, Teatro dell’Unione Viterbo.